lbbedendo/micronaut-env-variable-issue/README.md

 ## Description

 This project uses Micronaut's `@EachProperty` annotation to bind from a list defined in `application.yml`.
-I decided to create this example after trying to use `@ConfigurationProperties` instead, which is not designed to bind from a list.
+I decided to create this example after I tried (and failed) to use `@ConfigurationProperties` instead, which is not designed to bind from a list.

 ## Configuration